 At the beginning of the 17th century, baroque elements were added, mainly inside chapels.
 In the 18th century the monastery complex gradually fell into disrepair, and in 1864 the monastery was dissoluted.
 In the 70s of the nineteenth century, necessary restoration work was started.
 After the fire of 1905, which consumed the main altar and part of the chancel, a thorough reconstruction of the church was carried out, during which romanesque structures were restored.
 The church was damaged during the Second World War, another restaurant was not present until the turn of the 80s and 90s.

-Inside the church five-span corpus is divided into a series of pointed arcades based on square pillars.
-The central nave is covered with a timber flat ceiling, while the side aisles have an open roof truss.
-In the chancel is set the wooden tomb of Adelaide, according to the tradition the founder of the pre-dominican church.
-In the southern part of the east wing there is a cellar with a vault supported by a central pillar.
-Belfry has one of the oldest bells in Poland: the smaller of 1314 and the larger of 1389.
+Inside the church five-bay nave is divided into a series of pointed arcades based on square pillars.
+The central aisle is covered with a timber flat ceiling, while the side aisles have an open roof truss.

 Website wikipedia.org, Kościół św.
 Jakuba w Sandomierzu.